rdwhitley/ow-code-sample/README.md

 ## Bonus points
 If you would like to go further than the example above, you can try the following items:

-* Configure ActiveRecord / SQLite to save each record to the database
+* Configure [ActiveRecord](https://guides.rubyonrails.org/getting_started.html#mvc-and-you) / SQLite to save each record to the database

 # Coding
-We have stubbed an [RSpec](https://rspec.info) test for you.
+We have stubbed the first [RSpec](https://rspec.info) test for you in spec/lib/data_transform_service_spec.rb.
 When you have everything setup correctly, you can run

 ```
 rspec
 ```

-The last output from that command will be
+The last output from that command will look like
 ```ruby
 Finished in 0.02701 seconds (files took 1.54 seconds to load)
 1 example, 0 failures